TheAnsarya/dragon-warrior-info/docs/video_scripts/episode_05_game_balance.md

 **NARRATION:**
 > "You now control Dragon Warrior's difficulty!
 Create:
+>
 > - 'Story Mode' for new players
 > - 'Hard Mode' for veterans
 > - 'Randomizer' with wild stat changes
 > - 'Speedrun' optimized for fast completion
+>
+> The beauty of ROM hacking is making the game YOUR game.
+Share your creations with the community!
 >
 > Next episode goes advanced - we'll look at assembly code modifications for effects that can't be achieved with JSON alone.
 >